Como se Tornar o Pior Aluno da Escola

-Como se Tornar o Pior Aluno da Escola (How to become the worst student in school) is a 2017 Brazilian comedy film based on the eponymous book by comedian Danilo Gentili.
+Como se Tornar o Pior Aluno da Escola (How to Become the Worst Student in School) is a 2017 Brazilian comedy film based on the eponymous book by comedian Danilo Gentili.
 The film was directed by Fabrício Bittar and the screenplay was written by Gentili with collaborations from various other writers.

 The film received mostly negative reviews following its release, but the performance of the young cast was praised.

 Synopsis

 Bernadinho (Bruno Munhoz) and Pedro (Daniel Pimentel) are high school students and face the burden of doing well at school and behaving, while the principal Ademar (Carlos Villagrán) enacts increasingly complex and specific rules.
-Frustrated, Pedro comes upon a hand-made book with advice on how to cause chaos in school without being caught.
+Frustrated, Pedro comes upon a handmade book with advice on how to cause chaos in school without being caught.